OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/sap.md

 * Sap connector depends on 'Sapjco3.dll' (for Windows) and 'libSapjco.so' (for Linux).
 * These files can be downloaded from [Sap Connector](https://support.Sap.com/en/product/connectors/jco.html) by the user with a valid Sap license/subscription.
 * Place the dependency in a path available in the machine's environment variables.
-Restart the OpsHub Integration Manager service after placing the dependency.
+Restart the <code class="expression">space.vars.SITENAME</code> service after placing the dependency.
 * The following table shows one of the paths available in the environment variables:

 | OS Type | Dependency   | Path                   |